Lucky (Britney Spears song): Music video

 Jive Records commissioned a music video for "Lucky" to be directed by Dave Meyers.
 It was shot on June 12 and 13, 2000, at the Ren-Mar Studios in Hollywood, California, and premiered on July 13, 2000.
 According to Jocelyn Vena of MTV, Spears portrays "a melancholy movie star who wants nothing more than to have a little fun".

 The video begins with Spears telling a story about a very famous Hollywood actress named Lucky, played by Spears herself.
 Lucky is seen wearing a pink nightgown behind the curtains, standing on her billboard with fluffy white cotton balls attached to the edges, inside her mansion and shots of her out on the balcony.
 As beautiful and rich as she is, on set she sits on the star-shape in the sky, as she is acting, she is looking quite distressed.
 After the first chorus, she goes to the hotel mansion to the flowers, then she leaves and sits down and gets a mirror.
 Next, Lucky opens the door to reveal a handsome man, who then takes her in his arms, as the director yells "Cut!
 We've got it".
 Lucky then walks off-set into the studio, replying to the director: "Finally!
-We've done it fifty-million times!"
+We've done it fifty million times!"
 She then goes to have her hair and makeup done; with Spears standing unnoticed and very worried looking by her side.
 Lucky is then seen in a shiny silver evening gown at the Oscars accepting her Academy Award for Best Actress.
 Lucky looks happy as she accepts it and smiles at her fans but is soon revealed that this is not true happiness.
 She makes her way away from her screaming fans and back into her limo, where she unexpectedly finds an ornate hand mirror that was used on the film set.
 She looks back to the crowd to see who has left it and sees Spears leaning forward in the crowd.
 The limo drives away, leaving Spears behind on the red carpet.
 The video ends with Lucky crying herself to sleep, her makeup already stained on her face.
 The curtains close, ending the video.

+Scenes of the video are interspersed with Spears singing the song from a billboard and sitting in the middle of a giant star centerpiece, sprinkling glitter down on Lucky.

 A Billboard staff reviewer noted that the story "turned out to be less than pure fiction when the singer later went through personal problems in the very public eye."
-Jarett Wieselman of the New York Post rated the video a C+ and said: "Britney's first Hollywood cautionary tale video didn't seem quite as telling at the time, but with a little distance, the lyrics and concept seem so much sadder".
 A writer of Rolling Stone explained that "Lucky" is best known for "being the first Spears video to focus on what would become a recurring theme: her conflicted relationship to fame".